 - The National Disaster Response Force (NDRF) monitored the cyclone alongside the National Crisis Monitoring Committee, the Indian Meteorological Committee, and the Cabinet Committee on Security.

-- The other Indian state impacted by the severe cyclone was Kerala, which faced heavy rainfall and was issued a yellow alert by the IMD.
+- The other Indian state impacted by Cyclone Amphan was Kerala, which faced heavy rainfall and was issued a yellow alert by the IMD.

-Cyclone Amphan, which took 40 hours to transform into a super cyclone, slowly lost its intensity on May 21, 2020.
-However, by this time, it had already wreaked severe damages, destroyed properties, and taken the lives of 128 people.
+- Amphan Cyclone, which took 40 hours to transform into a super cyclone, slowly lost its intensity on 21 May 2020.
+However, by this time, it had already wreaked severe damage, destroyed properties, and taken the lives of 128 people.

 FAQs on Cyclone Amphan

-The cyclone caused significant damage to Odisha, West Bengal, and Bangladesh.
-The areas constantly in the news for the damages incurred were North 24 Parganas, East Midnapore, Kolkata, South 24 Parganas, Howrah, and Hooghly.
+Amphan Cyclone hit several parts of Eastern India.
+It caused significant damage to Odisha, West Bengal, and many parts of Bangladesh.
+The areas that were most severely impacted were North 24 Parganas, East Midnapore, Kolkata, South 24 Parganas, Howrah, and Hooghly.

-Q.4.
-Name the national committees involved in monitoring and tracking the Cyclone Amphan?
+Q4.
+Which committees were involved in monitoring and tracking Cyclone Amphan?

-The National Disaster Response Force (NDRF) was involved in monitoring the cyclone alongside the National Crisis Monitoring Committee, the Indian Meteorological Committee, and the Cabinet Committee on security.
-Furthermore, Vishakhapatnam's Doppler Weather Radar was utilized to track the intensity of super Cyclone Amphan.
+The committees involved in tracking Amphan Cyclone were the National Disaster Response Force (NDRF), National Crisis Monitoring Committee, Indian Meteorological Committee, and the Cabinet Committee on security.
+These committees helped in reducing the chance of damage as much as possible from Cyclone Amphan.

 Q5.
 Which were the areas affected by Cyclone Amphan?